MicrosoftDocs/cpp-docs/docs/data/oledb/simplifying-data-access-with-database-attributes.md

 To demonstrate the use of database attributes, the following sections show two equivalent table and user record class declarations: the first uses attributes and the second uses OLE DB Templates.
 Such declaration code is typically placed in a header file named for the table or command object, for example, Authors.h.

-By comparing the two files, you can see how much simpler it is to use attributes.
+By comparing the two files, you can see how much simpler it's to use attributes.
 Among the differences are:

 - Using attributes, you only have to declare one class: `CAuthors`, while with templates you have to declare two: `CAuthorsNoAttrAccessor` and `CAuthorsNoAttr`.

-- The `db_source` call in the attributed version is equivalent to the `OpenDataSource()` call in the template declaration.
+- The `db_source` call in the attributed version is equal to the `OpenDataSource()` call in the template declaration.

-- The `db_table` call in the attributed version is equivalent to the following template declaration:
+- The `db_table` call in the attributed version is equal to the following template declaration:

     ```
     class CAuthorsNoAttr : public CTable<CAccessor<CAuthorsNoAttrAccessor>>